 - 2017-18 MSA Certified Assignors

 - Report Abuse or Assault

 You wish to obtain a release for your player to participate in another state.
 The player must first be registered in the state they are domiciled and then released to the new state.
-You may accomplish this by registering the player through our GotSoccer system and completeing the Region III Interstate release form.
+You may accomplish this by registering the player through our GotSoccer system and completing the Region III Interstate release form.
 Follow the steps below.

-1. Register the Player in Mississippi for interstate release.
+1. Register the Player in Mississippi for Direct Registration or Interstate Release

 2. Download the Region III Interstate Release form